nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting attendance for a person in the list

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
-The person must have an existing attendance to be deleted.
+The test for adding attendance should be done first as the person must have an existing attendance to be deleted.

     1. Test case: `addAttendance 1 ad/24-09-2024 ar/`<br>
        Expected: Attendance record with date 24-09-2024 is deleted from the first person.
 Confirmation message shown in the status message.
 Timestamp in the status bar is updated.